jiahao42/jiahao42.github.io/posts/the-future-of-software-is-duck.md

 *: I call them "super codes from 1970s" :)

-To me, the problem is bigger - the shared decoded layer doesn't exist:
+To me, the problem is bigger, the shared decoded layer doesn't exist:
 *Human decodes privately, in their heads.
 Claude decodes privately, per session.
-No one is building a living, shared representation of what the codebase means - so every collaborator, human or AI, starts from zero.*
+No one is building a living, shared representation of what the codebase means, so every collaborator, human or AI, starts from zero.*

 ### Moving towards higher abstraction

 Back in 2016, I was obsessed with reverse engineering, specifically binary analysis.
-One practice I had was - by looking at this C code, can I "compile" it in my head and imagine the corresponding disassembly code?
+One practice I had was: by looking at this C code, can I "compile" it in my head and imagine the corresponding disassembly code?
 It was hard but fun.

 10 years later, LLM lifted the abstraction to a whole new level, everyone can "compile" human language to code.
 Put-ads-into-utility-app era is destined to end, everyone can one-shot utility app now.
 Customized, ad-free, all you need is a couple dollar of tokens.